BladeRunnerJS/emitr/README.md

 There are three meta events which are:

-* `emtr.meta.AddListenerEvent`, triggered when a listener is added.
+* `emitr.meta.AddListenerEvent`, triggered when a listener is added.
-* `emtr.meta.RemoveListenerEvent`, triggered when a listener is removed.
+* `emitr.meta.RemoveListenerEvent`, triggered when a listener is removed.
-* `emtr.meta.DeadEvent`, triggered when an event is fired but no listeners receive it.
+* `emitr.meta.DeadEvent`, triggered when an event is fired but no listeners receive it.

 ```javascript